mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 The package `quantities`_ allows us to specify units explicitly.
 Note however that the scale is converted to angstroms.
-Units are arbitrary and an arbitrary choice was made to use angstroms throughout LaDa. `quantities`_ makes it possible to convert back and forth between other preferred unit systems.
+Units are arbitrary and an arbitrary choice was made to use angstroms throughout Pylada. `quantities`_ makes it possible to convert back and forth between other preferred unit systems.
 In other words, the unit-cell ``structure.scale * structure.cell`` is in angstrom once multiplied by the scale.
 And so are the atomic positions